Download bio (pdf) | Download discography (pdf) | Download high-res photos

 Prior to joining the faculty of the University of Colorado in 2000, Korevaar taught at the Westport School of Music in Connecticut as Artist-Teacher.
 He is a Shigeru Kawai artist.

-When not performing and teaching David enjoys reading, and running and hiking in the Colorado mountains.
+When not performing and teaching David enjoys reading and running and hiking in the Colorado mountains with his wife Kim.